micropython-IMU/micropython-fusion/README.md

 neccessary to isolate the sensor with a mechanical filter, typically a mass supported on very soft rubber mounts.

-If using a magnetoemeter consider the fact that the Earth's magnetic field is small: the field detected may be influenced by ferrous metals in the machine being controlled or by currents in nearby wires.
+If using a magnetometer consider the fact that the Earth's magnetic field is small: the field detected may be influenced by ferrous metals in the machine being controlled or by currents in nearby wires.
 If the latter are variable there is little chance of compensating for them, but constant magnetic offsets may be addressed by calibration.
 This involves rotating the machine